 This course introduces central features of the history of science and technology at the heart of Chinese and East Asian history.
-Focus will be on the long-term global trajectories of environmental and technological change that transformed the production of goods, the conduct of governance, and the relationships between humans and their environments.

-Instructor: Staff

-Format: Lecture/Tutorial
+Focus

-Cross-listing: CHIN 2040.03
+Format: Lecture/Tutorial Cross-listing: CHIN 2040.03

-HSTC 2811.03 Asia and the West: Centuries of Dialogue (S. Kow) This course will explore some of the most important engagements of modern Western thinkers with various texts and traditions of East and/or South Asian thought, examine the very aspects of Asian thought that intrigued modern Western thinkers, and assess Western values and projects in their lights.
+HSTC 2811.03 Asia and the West: Centuries of Dialogue (S. Kow)

+This course will explore some of the most important engagements of modern Western thinkers with various texts and traditions of East and/or South Asian thought, examine the very aspects of Asian thought that intrigued modern Western thinkers, and assess Western values and projects in their lights.
-Instructor: Simon Kow

-Format: Lecture/Seminar

 Crosslisting: CTMP 2102/03, EMSP 2390.03, CHIN 2082.03

 Exclusion: EMSP 2450.03, CHIN 2080.03